TypeCellOS/BlockNote/packages/website/docs/docs/quickstart.md

 ### Basic App Using BlockNote

-Taking the same code, the example below turns it into a super simple, working app:
+Taking the same code, the live preview below turns it into a super simple, working app:

 ::: sandbox {template=react-ts}